River Rights & Usage

 What if a conflict arises?

-You may wish to contact an Indiana Conservation Officer stationed in the county where you plan to go paddling for additional information about river usage.
+You should contact an Indiana Conservation Officer stationed in the county where the conflict is.
 Contact a conservation officer.

 Respecting private property